Key Re-Chip Service

-More ML Mercedes vehicles are showing up with bad keys, AAM's, and ME control modules.
+Many Mercedes have recently been showing up with bad keys, AAMs, N54/DAS boxes, and ME control modules.
 Data is scrambled, the immobilizer LED on the dash will not flash, and the vehicle no longer starts.
-Fault code P1570 is also usually present in the ME.
-Further complicating the situation is the design of the immobilizer system which limits the vehicle to 8 keys.
-Once all 8 have been issued by the dealer no more replacement keys can be obtained.
-The current dealer option requires replacing the ME, AAM, buying new lock sets, and paying for installation and programming.
+Further complicating the situation is the design of the immobilizer system, which limits the vehicle to eight keys.
+Once all eight keys have been issued by the dealer, no more replacement keys can be obtained.
+The current dealer option requires replacing the ME, AAM/DAS box, buying new lock sets, and paying for installation and programming.

-We have developed a process to repair all affected components and restore the vehicle to normal operation.
-By sending us the ME, AAM, and keys, we can reprogram the modules and re-chip the keys to get you or your car on the road again.
+By sending us the ME, AAM/N54, and an original key, we can reprogram the modules and copy the key to get your car on the road again.
 When you receive the units and keys back, everything will be "plug-and-play".

 What caused this to happen?

-The common failure for the Key/AAMs is low voltage situations usually while starting the engine.
+The most common failure for the Key/AAMs is low voltage situations while starting the engine.
 This can be caused by:

 - A weak vehicle battery